Hellfire Club (comics): Overview

-The Upstarts' uprising was quashed by Sebastian Shaw.
-He reinstated some of the old Inner Circle until he disbanded it due to his own invested interest in business pursuits.
-The Club still continued loosely partly due to Selene's influence, although it never had the same prestige as the original.
+Disjointed, Selene exploited the chaos to launch a pre-emptive strike to kill the Lord Cardinals with aid from a group of young mutant "Upstarts" who were loyal to Selene.
+The Upstarts' uprising is thwarted by Sebastian Shaw, who reinstates some of the old Inner Circle.
+Shaw later disbands the Circle to focus on his business pursuits.

-Sebastian Shaw again reformed a variation of the original Inner Circle with a nobler outlook posing as a force for good, which may have been a deception on his part.
+Sebastian Shaw reforms a variation of the original Inner Circle with a nobler outlook posing as a force for good, which may have been a deception on his part.
 Tessa/Sage rejoined the Inner Circle to observe this and to assist Roberto da Costa's usurping the position of Lord Imperial which Shaw had claimed.

 The Hellfire Club was next under the leadership of Roberto da Costa as the Lord Imperial aided by Sage.
 Sat-Yr-9 (under the guise of Courtney Ross) as the new White Queen, aided by her assassin Viper, her "Warrior White Princess".
 As with many members in the past, both Sat-Yr-9 and Viper have their own personal agendas.

-Following M-Day, Sunspot remains as Lord Imperial, while Shaw resumes his activities, though under Sunspot's close watch.
-While Sat-Yr-9's whereabouts remain unknown, Viper returns to Madripoor to oversee Hydra operations and Sage became a member of the short-lived New Excalibur, only to end up as one of the Exiles.

 When the X-Men and many other powered or depowered mutants came to San Francisco, an offshoot of the Club, known as the Hellfire Cult, begins attacking mutants and "species traitors".
 Officially, their leadership appears to be Empath, but the real power behind the scenes is the mysterious Red Queen.
 Their activities draw the attention of the X-Men.

-Kade Kilgore later took control of the Hellfire Club.
-Kilgore founded the Hellfire Academy where he recruited mutant outlaws as its faculty and started looking for students to attend this school.
+Kade Kilgore takes control of the Hellfire Club and founds the Hellfire Academy, recruiting mutant outlaws as its faculty and looking for students to attend this school.
 The Hellfire Academy serves as the direct opponent for the Jean Grey School for Higher Learning.

 Organization

 Lord Imperial

 The Lord Imperial is not a member of the Inner Circle or any particular branch of the Hellfire Club; the Lord Imperial is the true leader of the Hellfire Club and oversees all branches of it.
 As such, only a few individuals have held the title.
-Sir Gordon Phillips, while unknown at the time, ruled as Lord Imperial for most of the club's modern history, holding the position from before the club's introduction until his death: killed by Sabertooth on a cruise ship filled with humans infected with the Legacy Virus.
+Sir Gordon Phillips, while unknown at the time, ruled as Lord Imperial for most of the club's modern history, holding the position from before the club's introduction until his death: killed by Sabretooth on a cruise ship filled with humans infected with the Legacy Virus.